 Time limits for filing chargebacks vary from provider to provider.
 However, it can be anywhere from 180 days to three years following a transaction.
 We recommend that merchants retain their receipts and records in an organized fashion, so they can quickly and accurately provide information upon request.

 11) Set Clear Shipping Expectations

-Often a consumer will issue a chargeback when they pay for an item but have yet to receive it.
+Often a consumer will file a chargeback when they pay for an item but have yet to receive it.
 As a merchant, make sure all merchandise has shipped before depositing a sales receipt.
 If a customer doesn’t have an item but sees it on their credit card statement, they may decide to request a chargeback.

-Clearly communicate the expected shipping time and any known delays in delivery.
 A chargeback for “services not provided/merchandise not received” can be corrected with shipping details, carrier confirmation, and evidence of delivery, such as a signed delivery receipt.
 This is often referred to as “proof of delivery.”
 If the shipping timeframe has not yet passed, and you have clearly stated on your website or receipt to allow a specified number of days for shipping, presenting that information to the investigating bank can stop the chargeback.

 12) Follow Card Processing Protocols

-Chargebacks can often be prevented by strictly following basic credit/debit card processing protocols.
+Chargebacks can usually be prevented by strictly following basic credit/debit card processing protocols.
 If a card is swiped or dipped and authorization is denied, do not try to run the card a second time.
 Swiping or dipping multiple times in an effort to authorize a transaction, manually keying in an entry, or calling for credit approval can all result in a chargeback.